nizos/nizos.github.io/src/posts/serving-sites-with-nginx-quic/index.md

 ## QUIC

 QUIC is a general-purpose transport layer network protocol that provides built-in security and improved performance compared to TCP + TLS.
-It's built-in security features, such as encryption and authentication, allow for the exchange of setup keys and protocols to take place in the initial handshake.
+Its built-in security features, such as encryption and authentication, allow for the exchange of setup keys and protocols to take place in the initial handshake.
 Thus reducing the connection setup overhead and latency as shown by the diagram below.

 {% image "./assets/QUIC.png", "QUIC diagram", "QUIC diagram" %}